jbrazda/com.informatica.cloud.das/README.md

 | execMultiSQLProxy.pd.xml | Example Proxy service to enable DAS automated Step invocation from GUIDE or Cloud Processes |
 | execSQLProxy.pd.xml      | Example Proxy service to enable DAS automated Step invocation from GUIDE or Cloud Processes |

-You will need to adjust `execMultiSQLProxy.pd.xml` and `execSQLProxy.pd.xml` accordingly after importing them to your Org as these processes must be deployed to agent to act as a proxy for calls from the Guide or Processes deployed on the Cloud process engine.
+You will need to adjust `execMultiSQLProxy` and `execSQLProxy` processes accordingly after importing them to your Org as these processes must be deployed to agent to act as a proxy for calls from the Guide or Processes deployed on the Cloud process engine.
 You will need to set target Agent before publishing them.
 If you have more than one agent with DAS services configured you will have to clone these two processes and deploy the to all agent where the DAS Access from Cloud is needed.
 These two processes are not necessary if you create IPD process deployed and published to an agent where the DAS wrapper Automated Steps are deployed and Where the DAS service is configured.
 In this case IPD can call the DAS Automated steps directly as it is shown in the `TEST_DAS.pd.xml` process